axibase/atsd-use-cases/research/baltimore-pd/README.md

 ![SQL1](./images/SQL1.png)

 With the results displayed below, after the `execute` command is given.
-Erroneous data, or data lacking the desired information with be displayed as `null`.
+Erroneous data, or data lacking the target information is displayed as `null`.

 ![SQL2}](./images/SQL2.png)